idiotWu/flex-text/README.md

 ### Canvas vs Legacy Element

 This plugin does text measuring with `<span>` element.
 As a result, the created `<span>` element must be inserted into document so that we can measure boundings.
 Text measuring with canvas is easier and will calculate at a higher performace.
-However, using legacy elements keeps us from incompatibility :)
+However, using legacy elements keeps us away from incompatibility :)

 That's also the reason why I wrote it in es5 flavor.